 After the final walk-through, it’s time to close!
-You’ll head over to your closing location, and you can expect one of MasterCraft owners, Brad or Chris Shee, to be there ready to greet you.
+You’ll head over to your closing location, and you can expect one of MasterCraft Owners, Brad or Chris Shee, to be there ready to greet you.
 “This is where it really comes home for us.
 At MasterCraft, we like to communicate with our buyers and hear how their total experience has been,” Brad explains.
 “At closing, Chris or myself will be there to meet with the homeowner and discuss warranty and get an overall feel for how we did.
 Instead of handing the buyer a paper questionnaire or survey, we would prefer to talk to them face-to-face and make sure we either met or exceeded expectations for their new home.
-It is very, very rare for an owner or president of a home building company to show up for a closing and it’s something we are very proud of.
-In fact, we have only missed two closings within the past two years.”
+It is very, very rare for an Owner or President of a home building company to show up for a closing and it’s something we are very proud of.
+In fact, even during a pandemic we have only missed two closings within the past two years.”

 FREQUENTLY ASKED QUESTIONS: